jpacg/awesome-stars/README.md

 - [orhanobut/logger](https://github.com/orhanobut/logger) - ✔️ Simple, pretty and powerful logger for android
 - [elvishew/xLog](https://github.com/elvishew/xLog) - Android logger, pretty, powerful and flexible, log to everywhere, save to file, all you want is here.
 - [dbeaver/dbeaver](https://github.com/dbeaver/dbeaver) - Free universal database tool and SQL client
-- [termux/termux-app](https://github.com/termux/termux-app) - Android terminal and Linux environment - app repository.
+- [termux/termux-app](https://github.com/termux/termux-app) - Termux - a terminal emulator application for Android OS extendible by variety of packages.
 - [virjar/sekiro](https://github.com/virjar/sekiro) - 基于长链接和代码注入的Android private API暴露框架
 - [WindySha/Xpatch](https://github.com/WindySha/Xpatch) - 免Root实现app加载Xposed插件工具。This is a tool to repackage apk file, then the apk can load any xposed modules installed in the device.
 It is another way to hook an app without root device.
 - [song-dev/device-info](https://github.com/song-dev/device-info) - 获取 Android 设备信息